 Regina keeps SuNica headquarters looking great.
 She cleans, but anyone who has stayed in the office dorm rooms will tell you that, in reality, what she really does is make it feel like a home.

-Doña Zoirayda has been taking care of our visitors since 2013.
-Mealtime is at the heart of building relationships in Nicaragua, and Zoirayda is the smiling heart of every SuNica meal.
+Doña Zorayda has been taking care of our staff and visitors since 2013.
+Mealtime is at the heart of building relationships in Nicaragua, and Zorayda is the smiling heart of every SuNica meal.